asika32764/vaseman/.vaseman/entries/documentation/static-pages.md

 # Generate Pages In Vaseman Project

 Now we create many pages in `/entries`, all pages are render dynamically.
-If we want to put our site on static weg spaces (like [GitHub Pages](https://pages.github.com/)), we can use command line to generate `.html` files.
+If we want to put our site on static web spaces (like [GitHub Pages](https://pages.github.com/)), we can use command line to generate `.html` files.

 Open your terminal and type: